valentinych/panenka_app/README.md

        `AUTH_JSON_URL` is used, the file is downloaded over HTTPS, which is useful for public buckets that do not require AWS credentials.

+   If no credentials source is configured, the application falls back to a built-in demo account (`888` / `6969`) so the interface remains usable in hosted environments.
+You should still provide your own credentials for production deployments.

 4. Run the development server:

    ```bash